 Both being lifelong Yellowknifers, in their spare time, Marie and Kyle can be found hiking, camping and boating on Great Slave Lake with their two dogs, Storm and Queso.

-The Big Bush Order Vision
+Long Terms Bush Order Vision

 For Marie and Kyle, the vision does not end where their driveway does.
 The two have a grand vision for bringing online a sustainable food production system.
 Based on their idea of a circular business model, the idea of following reduce, retain and recycle practices, they plan on scaling their urban model up to a commercial level.